“Just Be Yourself?”

-Our essay about Byron elicited many compliments, and we’re sincerely gratified that so many of you out there enjoyed it—but it also elicited a bit of confusion and disapproval, mainly from people who couldn’t understand why we would select as our role model someone who was so “phony.”
-This reaction intrigued us so much that we decided to make “phoniness” itself—or, rather, baseless accusations of it—the subject of our new piece.
+The essay about Byron elicited many compliments, and I’m sincerely gratified that so many of you out there enjoyed it — but it also elicited a bit of confusion and disapproval, mainly from people who couldn’t understand why The 1585 would select as its avatar someone who was so “phony.”
+This reaction intrigued me so much that I decided to make “phoniness” itself — or, rather, baseless accusations of it — the subject of a new piece.

 But this essay isn’t going to be about Byron again.
-For one thing, his “realness” or lack thereof was a special case—the man was so conflicted that he had no idea what about himself was “real” or “fake,” and being driven by this uncertainty was a big part of what made him (and all subsequent artists, whom, as we explained, Byron invented) great.
-For another thing, the objections weren’t really about Byron himself anyway—they were about the idea that excellence itself is supposedly “fake.”
-And we don’t think it is, so that’s what we’re going to write about now.
+For one thing, his “realness” or lack thereof was a special case — the man was so conflicted that he had no idea what about himself was “real” or “fake,” and being driven by this uncertainty was a big part of what made him (and all subsequent artists, whom, as I explained, Byron invented) great.
+For another thing, the objections weren’t really about Byron himself anyway — they were about the idea that excellence itself is supposedly “fake.”
+And I don’t think it is, so that’s what we’re going to examine now.

-You see, in the far-left sociological cosmology (and also in the far-right one, although it never gets articulated the same way on that side because those people are generally too stupid to articulate their gut reactions upwards into coherent principles), no-one is “supposed to” be any better than anyone else at anything.
-All forms of excellence—intellectual, sexual, artistic, or what-have-you—are inherently oppressive, and, by virtue of the ad baculum fallacy, must therefore be fake; and indeed, a good portion of liberal energy over the past two decades, especially within academia, has been expended in efforts to prove the ultimate “fakeness” of anything that was ever purported to be better than anything else (although, thankfully, the Liberals retreated somewhat from this position after the Conservatives called their bluff by channeling the populist jealousy it engendered into making a bona fide retard President).
-Anything that ever appeared to be “good” only appeared so because it—or its audience—was “biased” against something else.
+In the far-left sociological cosmology (and also in the far-right one, although it never gets articulated the same way on that side because those people are generally too stupid to articulate their gut reactions upwards into coherent principles), no-one is supposed to be any better than anyone else at anything.
+All forms of excellence — intellectual, sexual, artistic, or what-have-you — are inherently oppressive, and, by virtue of the ad baculum fallacy, must therefore be fake.
+Indeed, a good portion of liberal energy over the past two decades, especially within academia, has been expended in efforts to prove the ultimate “fakeness” of anything that was ever purported to be better than anything else (although, thankfully, the Liberals retreated somewhat from this position after the Conservatives called their bluff by channeling the populist jealousy it engendered into making a bona fide retard President).
+Anything that ever appeared to be “good” only appeared so because it — or its audience — was “biased” against something else.

-There were myriad examples of this line of thought during the ’90s, but our favorite has to be the removal of the analogies section from the Verbal portion of the SAT.
-It wasn’t removed because of racial bias, or gender bias—which are valid objections when there are legitimate grounds to make them—but because an analysis of the test revealed that the only way to do well on the analogies section was… to be smart.
+Examples abounded during the ’90s, but my favorite has to be the removal of the analogies section from the Verbal portion of the SAT.
+It wasn’t removed because of racial bias, or gender bias — which are valid objections when there are legitimate grounds to make them — but because an analysis of the test revealed that the only way to do well on the analogies section was… to be smart.
 Apparently, skill at verbal and conceptual analogies cannot be learned by studying, and so that section of the test favored only those kids who were naturally good at it, rather than the kids who had studied the most.
-Around the same time, the initials SAT themselves were backronymed from Scholastic Aptitude Test into Standardized Achievement Testaptitude, after all, means being good at something, whereas achievement means… uh… what?
-Learning how to look like you’re good at something, even thought you’re not, probably because you could afford fucking tutoring?
-What the hell is the point of a test that measures that?
+Around the same time, the initials SAT themselves were backronymed from Scholastic Aptitude Test into Standardized Achievement Test — aptitude, after all, means being good at something, whereas achievement means… uh… what?
+Learning how to look like you’re good at something, even thought you’re not, just because you could afford tutoring?
+What the hell is the point of a test that measures that

-But we could have handled that.
-We really could have, if the people-who-are-good-at-stuff witch hunt had stopped there.
-But eventually, people realized that even studying the most was unfair—in fact, it was hardly any better than aptitude!
+Anyway, I could have dealt with that, if the people-who-are-good-at-stuff witch hunt had stopped there.
+But eventually, people realized that even studying the most was unfair — in fact, it was hardly any better than aptitude!
 After all, doesn’t studying the most require determination, which is a form of aptitude?
 And weren’t those pesky smart kids simply the ones who had started “studying the most” early in life, as opposed to six weeks before the test?
 Those cheating bastards!

-By the early ’00s, opposition to people who are good at stuff had dropped all distinction between learning and natural ability, and culminated in the ascendancy of reality shows and George W. Bush, and the apparent passage of a law stipulating that all commercials that would once have featured a supermodel now had to feature Queen Latifah.
-But the zeitgeist found its quintessential expression in one of 2002’s biggest-selling singles—and, not coincidentally, one of the single most insipid essents yet produced by the human race—the rock-by-numbers crapfest “Complicated” by Avril Lavigne.
+By the early ’00s, opposition to people who are good at stuff had dropped all distinction between learning and natural ability, and the country just went full Glampers on anyone who was remarkable for any reason or by any means.
+This culminated in the ascendancy of reality shows and George W. Bush, and the apparent passage of a law stipulating that all commercials that would once have featured a supermodel now had to feature Queen Latifah.
+But the zeitgeist found its quintessential expression in one of 2002’s biggest-selling singles — and, not coincidentally, one of the single most insipid things yet produced by the human race — the rock-by-numbers crapfest “Complicated” by Avril Lavigne.

-Curiously interpreted as bearing a “good message” by the atypically retarded teens of the 21st Century, the song—in addition to sucking, of course—actually has an awful message, upon which we’ll expound after a painful-but-brief recap of the lyrics:
+Curiously interpreted as bearing a “good message” by the atypically retarded teens of the 21st Century, the song — in addition to sucking, of course — actually has an awful message, upon which I’ll expound after a painful-but-brief recap of the lyrics:

 Uh huh, life's like this